curl/curl/docs/libcurl/opts/CURLOPT_PROXY_SSLKEY.md

 # DESCRIPTION

 Pass a pointer to a null-terminated string as parameter.
-The string should be the file name of your private key used for connecting to the HTTPS proxy.
+The string should be the filename of your private key used for connecting to the HTTPS proxy.
 The default format is "PEM" and can be changed with CURLOPT_PROXY_SSLKEYTYPE(3).